DIMLEO/express-life/docs.md/8-Http Status Code Functions.md

 if the msg is defined, msg equal to  Network connect timeout error .

 This status code is not specified in any RFCs, but is used by Microsoft HTTP proxies to signal a network connect timeout behind the proxy to a client in front of the proxy.[citation needed][88]

-## hsundefined(msg)
-if the msg is defined, msg equal to 103 checkpoint.

-Used in the resumable requests proposal to resume aborted PUT or POST requests